isomerpages/tp-virtualcampus/_cca-and-student-groups/P10 Clubs & Interest Groups/P10 Clubs.md

 variant: tiptap
 ---
 <p>TP offers our students exciting opportunities for leadership development
 through the P10 Clubs, CCAs and Interest Groups.
-Serve, lead, <em>(insert comma here) </em>and make a positive impact to the student community.
+Serve, lead, and make a positive impact to the student community.
 In the process, stretch and hone your leadership skills and develop competencies in the non-academic domains, as you create a fun, caring and vibrant campus that you will be proud of.</p>
 <p>Interested in joining any of our Clubs or Interest Groups?
 You may visit